jenkins-infra/release/.github/ISSUE_TEMPLATE/1-lts-release-checklist.md

 - [ ] Create a pull request to update [bom](https://github.com/jenkinsci/bom) to the weekly version that will be the base of the release line (and strike this out for new point release).
       Assure that the [bom-weekly version number](https://github.com/jenkinsci/bom/blob/master/sample-plugin/pom.xml#L17) is already testing the base of the release line or a version newer than the base of the release line.

+- [ ] Review [recent security advisories](https://www.jenkins.io/security/advisories/) for fixes in Jenkins weeklies after the LTS baseline, and ensure there are Jira issues for their backport.

 - [ ] Review Jira and GitHub pull requests for additional LTS candidates, adding the `lts-candidate` label, and ensure that all tickets are resolved in Jira.

 - [ ] Send a backporting announcement email to the [jenkinsci-dev](https://groups.google.com/g/jenkinsci-dev) mailing list, using the [default](https://groups.google.com/g/jenkinsci-dev/c/sZY2WXoWLWM) template.